Georgia vs. Auburn NCAA Football Odds, Plays and Insights | October 9, 2021

 Georgia Stats and Trends

-- Georgia has played five games, with four wins against the spread.

-- The Bulldogs have been favored by 15.5 points or more four times this season and are 3-1 ATS in those matchups.
+- The Bulldogs have been favored by 15 points or more four times this season and are 3-1 ATS in those contests.

-- Georgia's games this year have gone over the point total three times in five opportunities (60%).
+- Georgia's games this year have gone over the point total in 60% of its opportunities (three times in five games with a set point total).

-- Georgia is 3-1 against the spread and 4-0 overall in games when it records more than 16.2 points.
+- When Georgia scores more than 16.2 points, it is 3-1 against the spread and 4-0 overall.

 - Find the latest spread and moneyline odds for Georgia at SISportsbook.